Management System Development & Review

 The Management System is a reference base and repository for Business Unit Management System Manuals and Standard Operating Procedures.
 It is the responsibility of organisations to ensure that procedures are available to all employees and that these personnel have unlimited access to this information.
 There should be regular forums where information is communicated to employees.
 It is also the responsibility of all employees to familiarise themselves and seek guidance from their line supervisor on any procedures or work instructions associated with their functional responsibility.

-It is imperative that all personnel follow the Management Systems documents to ensure that the facilities are operated safely and efficiently.
-If the documents are not followed the safety standards and efficient operation of facilities may be compromised.
+It is imperative that all personnel follow the Management Systems documents to ensure that facilities are operated safely and efficiently.
+If the documents are not followed, the safety standards and efficient operation of facilities may be compromised.

 A document shall be prepared if its absence is likely to result in a significant impact on at least one of the following: